5-Day short break on Kauai

 Departure

-Enjoy your last few hours on Kauai chilling out at your luxury accommodation, taking one more glimpse of the ocean and inhaling some of Kauai’s tropical and natural goodness.
-Come back soon.
+Guests will get to soak up their last few hours on Kauai chilling out at their luxury accommodation, taking one more glimpse of the ocean, and inhaling some of Kauai’s tropical and natural goodness.

 If you have questions, or are interested in booking